FociSolutions/Orbital-Docs/_pages/docs/about-us.md

  Orbital is a mocking tool that enables enables rapid _microservice_ development and testing.
-Orbital supports mocking services by using the OpenApi specification files in both YAML and JSON.
+Orbital supports mocking services by using the OpenAPI specification files in both YAML and JSON.
  Orbital allows for parallel development between front-end and back-end teams by reducing the dependency between each other.
 This reduces idle time and creates a more flexible and dynamic development workspace.